dakk/tezos-ligthning/README.md

 # tezos-ligthning
-A POC for Tezos off-chain transactions
+Experiments for Tezos off-chain transactions, state channels and ligthning.